JaredlL/trip-page/README.md

 - No real consideration yet for internationalization
 - Some errors are logged to console or go to alert() but could be displayed better
   - Errors fetching data (eg if the phone is offline) should definitely be displayed better
+- The leaflet openstreetmap tiles are arguably too detailed and might affect performnce on a mobile with poor internet connection.
+Perhaps there are less detailed but more efficient tilesets.

 ## Recommended IDE Setup